Distance and intersection number in the curve graph of a surface: Spiral surgery

 \subsection{A motivating example}

-\Cref{fig:curlicue_example} depicts two pairs of curves, $(v, w)$ on the left and $(v', w)$ on the right, that are distance 3 in $\mathcal C(S_2)$ from $w$.
-The curve pairs differ only by the green curve $v$ ``wrapping around" and intersecting the red curve $w$ one extra time.
-We have chosen an arbitrary orientation for our curves and labeled the arcs of the two curves cyclically between their intersection points.
+Figure \ref{fig:curlicue_example} depicts two pairs of curves, $(v, w)$ on the left and $(v', w)$ on the right.
+Both pairs are distance 3 in $\mathcal C(S_2)$.
+The curve pairs differ only by the green curve $v$ ``wrapping around" S and intersecting the red curve $w$ one more time than $v'$ does.
+We have chosen an arbitrary orientation for our curves and labeled the arcs of the two curves cyclically between their intersection points, with the beginning of the labeling also chosen arbitrarily.

-In \Cref{fig:curlicue_example}, $(v', w)$ is the result from a $\mp$ surgery relative to the arc $w^3$ on $(v, w)$.
-To be precise, we cut open $v$ at two consecutive intersection points of $v^2$ with $w$ (recall that $v^2$ is the arc in $v$ labeled $2$ in \Cref{fig:curlicue_example}) and replace $v^2$ with a parallel copy of the surgery arc $w^3$.
+In Figure \ref{fig:curlicue_example}-right, $(v', w)$ is the result of $-+$ surgery on $v$ with surgery arc $w^3$.
+(Note, $w^3$ is the arc of $w$ labeled $3$ in Figure \ref{fig:curlicue_example}-left.)
+Here we take an arc parallel to $w^3$ to be our surgery arc; it will turn out to also be a reference arc for $v$, $v_1$, $w$, where $v_1$ is any vertex adjacent to $v$ in a geodesic from $v$ to $w$.
+We cut open $v$ at the two consecutive intersection points of $v^2$ with $w$ and discard $v^2$, replacing it with a parallel copy of the surgery arc $w^3$.
 After relabeling so that arcs of $v$ are still consecutive, we have the curve pair on the right.
-In \Cref{fig:surgery}, we saw that, generally, $\mp$ surgery reduces the intersection number of $v$ with its surgery arc by $1$.
-For this figure's simple interpretation of a $\mp$ surgery, we see also that the intersection number of the curve pair $(v,w)$ is also reduced by $1$, since the bit of $v$ deleted by surgery only intersects $w$ along the surgery arc $w^3$.
-The fact that both curve pairs are distance $3$ follows from the fact that both pairs fill $S_2$ and have intersection number far below what is required for distance $4$ on $S_2$.
+In this example, we remind the reader that the $-+$ surgery reduces the intersection number of a curve with its surgery arc by $1$.
+Because the resulting pair still fills $S_2$ and has intersection number far below the minimum for distance $4$ on $S_2$, we know that $d(v', w)$ remains 3.